communitiesuk/funding-service-design-assessment/README.md

 # Pipelines

+These are the current pipelines running on the repo:

 * Deploy to Gov PaaS - This is a simple pipeline to demonstrate capabilities.
 Builds, tests and deploys a simple python application to the PaaS for evaluation in Dev and Test Only.

 # Testing